Posted on 04 Oct 2010 16:40

 The hook grip is considered by some sources as one type of "power grip" along with the spherical, disc, and squeeze grips.
 The major distinguishing factor of the power grip is that the object being held makes contact with the palm.
 This is compared to a "precision" (or pinch) grip where an object is held precisely between the fingers and thumb as when using a key or pencil.
 The pinch grip is a great deal weaker than the power grip since the power grip gets it's force from the major extrinsic grip muscles of the forearm.

 However during the deadlift the entire hand comes into play and the palm and fingers wrap around the bar.
 The greater the load that must be supported the more the fingers will flex and the the thumb will tend to become more adducted.
-One can easily see this continuum with a light briefcase versus a heavy bar.
+You can easily see this continuum with a light briefcase versus a heavy bar.